Carlos Gracie Jr.

-Carlos "Carlinhos" Gracie Jr. (born January 17, 1956) is a Brazilian 8th-degree coral belt Brazilian jiu-jitsu (BJJ) practitioner, instructor, and coach.
-A member of the Gracie family, he is the son of Carlos Gracie, one of the founders of Brazilian jiu-jitsu.
+Carlos "Carlinhos" Gracie Jr. is a Brazilian 9th-degree red belt Brazilian jiu-jitsu (BJJ) practitioner and coach.
+(Note: promoted on 25 April 2026) A member of the Gracie family, he is the son of Carlos Gracie, one of the founders of Brazilian jiu-jitsu.

 Career

-Gracie is the founder of the Brazilian Jiu-Jitu Confederation (CBJJ), also known as the International Brazilian Jiu-Jitsu Federation (IBJJF), a for-profit company that organizes BJJ and submission grappling tournaments, including the World Jiu-Jitsu Championship, Pan Jiu-Jitsu Championship, and European Jiu-Jitsu Championship.
+Gracie is the founder of the Confederação Brasileira de Jiu-Jitsu (CBJJ), also known as International Brazilian Jiu-Jitsu Federation (IBJJF), a for-profit company which organizes BJJ and submission grappling tournaments, including the World Jiu-Jitsu Championship, Pan Jiu-Jitsu Championship and European Jiu-Jitsu Championship.
+He is a co-founder of the Gracie Barra team.